Livermore, California: Transportation

-Interstate 580 is Livermore's primary east–west six-lane freeway.
+Interstate 580 is Livermore's primary east–west freeway.
 I-580 passes the outskirts of Livermore before it heads east through the Altamont Pass to the Central Valley and Interstate 5.
 I-580 and I-5 are the main route of San Francisco Bay Area to Los Angeles truck shipping traffic.
 Interstate 680 lies about 10 mi west of Livermore.
 Highway 84 heads southwest from I-580 to Fremont.
 Vasco Road, an unnumbered highway that is maintained by Alameda and Contra Costa counties, connects Livermore to Brentwood and the Sacramento–San Joaquin River Delta area.

 Livermore Municipal Airport (LVK) is located 3 mi northwest of Livermore and is a division of the Public Works Department; it is owned and operated by the City of Livermore.
 It is the main airport in the Tri-Valley area.
 Approximately 600 aircraft are based on Livermore Airport, which has over 150,000 annual aircraft landings and take-offs each year.
 The airport serves private, business, and corporate tenants and customers and covers about 650 acre.
 The main lighted runway is 5250 ft long.
 The main terminal building covers 2400 sqft.
 The airfield is accessible 24 hours a day and is attended by city employees during the hours listed under "Airport Services".
 The staffed air traffic control tower is operated by Federal Aviation Administration (FAA) employees daily from 7:00 A.M. until 9:00 P.M.
 There is an open airshow which is held annually on the first Saturday of October from 10:00 AM to 4:00 PM showing vintage World War II aircraft and other displays.

 The WHEELS bus system operates in Livermore, Pleasanton, Dublin, and the surrounding unincorporated areas of Alameda County.
 It has connections to Bay Area Rapid Transit (BART) stations in Dublin and Pleasanton.

 Livermore has two stations for the Altamont Corridor Express (ACE), a commuter train which runs from Stockton to the San Jose area.
 One station is at Vasco Road, and the other is in downtown Livermore at its Transit Center.
 The Transit Center has a free multistory parking garage and connections to the WHEELS bus system.

 There was a petition drive to bring the Bay Area Rapid Transit system to Livermore led by a group founded by Linda Jeffery Sailors, the former mayor of Dublin who was successful in extending BART to Dublin/Pleasanton (the closest station to Livermore at that time).
 In May 2018, the BART board of directors voted against extending BART to Livermore.
-As a result, the Tri-Valley-San Joaquin Valley Regional Rail Authority was formed to establish a rail connection between the existing BART system and the Altamont Corridor Express.
-The service, known as Valley Link, intends to build new rail stations at Isabel Avenue and Greenville Road for service.
+As a result, the Tri-Valley–San Joaquin Valley Regional Rail Authority was formed to establish a rail connection between the existing BART system and the Altamont Corridor Express.
+The service, known as Valley Link, intends to build new rail stations at Isabel Avenue and Southfront Road for service.